VCU-ERB/xfig-3.2.8a/readme.md

 **How to Sync your edit from your Source Code on Linux**

-After you have edited the source code you need to run the code “make -j” in the xfig folder
+After you have edited the source code you need to run the ./configure code and the “make -j” in the xfig folder